PEOPLE

 @katypearce

 Dr. Pearce is an Associate Professor in the Department of Communication at the University of Washington and holds affiliations with the Ellison Center for Russian, East European and Central Asian Studies and the Center for an Informed Public.
 Her research focuses on social and political uses of technologies and digital content in the transitioning democracies and semi-authoritarian states of the South Caucasus and Central Asia, but primarily Armenia and Azerbaijan.
-Pearce’s CIP faculty appointment was made in February 2022.
+Pearce’s CIP faculty appointment was made in February 2022 and March 2024.

 SCOTT RADNITZ